-Roaming, the cat wont want to roam anymore to seek for a mating partner.
+Roaming, the cat won’t want to roam anymore to seek a mating partner.

-Female siamese cats after spaying also undergoes a lot of changes in their behaviour, moods, cycles and overall individuality.
-The decreased levels oestrogen reduces a variety of unwanted behavior such as:
+Female Siamese cats after spaying also undergo a lot of changes in their behaviour, moods, cycles and overall individuality.
+The decreased levels of oestrogen reduce a variety of unwanted behaviour such as:

-- The cat wont be irritable as heat cycles causes a fluctuation in hormone levels which can cause irritability, restlessness and anxiety.
-A spayed cat will not experience these hormonal changes and will display more consistent behavior.
+- The cat won’t be irritable as heat cycles cause a fluctuation in hormone levels which can cause irritability, restlessness and anxiety.
+A spayed cat will not experience these hormonal changes and will display more consistent behaviour.

-- Less aggressive due to the decrease oestrogen levels.
+- Less aggressive due to the decreased oestrogen levels.

 - Overall the female Siamese cat will be more passive in their behaviour resulting in a more reserved character.